 Low Impact Development Planning (LID) is an innovative urban planning method that aims to imitate the natural infusion of water into the ground.
-It involves creating infrastructure that facilitate water to infiltrate, evaporate, and transpire while limiting runoff.
+It involves creating an infrastructure that facilitates water to infiltrate, evaporate, and transpire while limiting runoff.

 Basically, LID involves innovative stormwater technologies that allow water infiltrate the ground and evapotranspire into the air.